SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/GoogleVoice.md

 In order not to create confusion and misunderstanding, only one person at the time should ask for the code since they are device-dependent.
-Consider waiting for the shifter agreement before logging in since if he/she is not available to forward the code, it might expire.
+Consider waiting for the shifter agreement before logging in since if they are not available to forward the code, it might expire.
 It was noticed that if too many codes expire, the device could be accidentally placed in a \"black list\", if this is the case contact the Icarus Shift Expert on duty.